 Practitioners of yoga and meditation display a greater connectivity of all regions of the brain.
 They are able to achieve a sort of cerebral balance that the brains of substance abusers do not have, since most of their brain activity focuses on satisfying their immediate physical needs (addiction).

 It teaches self-control and relaxation that lead to the achievement of ultimate liberation, called “Moksha”.

 Though it is relatively new in the Western culture, it has already gained much attention and acceptance over the recent years.
 As a result, western medical researchers have gradually started to acknowledge its benefits in various fields.
 These include disease prevention, management, and treatment.

 Wondering how stretching your body and breathing deeply can help you recover from drug abuse?
 Here are some reasons why you should include Yoga as part of your long road to addiction recovery.

 Its benefits in drug addiction recovery are represented by extremely high numbers.
 What’s more, a majority of these are backed by scientific studies.
 If you are a believer of modern science, some of these ideas may be counterintuitive.
 However, after reading the following findings, hopefully, you will change your perspective and maybe try a yoga pose or two.

 Complementary Therapies in Medicine – A 2013 study suggests a promising role of yoga and mindfulness in treating and preventing drug abuse.

-Various Yoga poses and associated breathing exercises have an influential role in alleviating the symptoms of mental disorders.
-Additionally, it is a well-known fact that drug abuse and mental disorders.
+Various Yoga poses and associated breathing exercises have an influential role in alleviating the symptoms of stress and mental disorders.